-Emily Atieh (she/her) is a peer advocate at PARC.
-She is a freshman intending on majoring in Anthropology and IMES in addition to minoring in Arabic.
-Outside of PARC, Emily is active in the Feminist Majority Leadership Alliance and the Democrats group on campus.
+Emily (she/her) is a peer advocate at PARC.
+She is intending on majoring in Anthropology and IMES in addition to minoring in Arabic.
+Outside of PARC, Emily is active in the Intersectional Feminist Coalition and the Democrats group on campus.
 In her free time, she enjoys reading literature, listening to classic rock, and messing around with various instruments.
 As an advocate, Emily is hoping to support survivors as much as she can, and is grateful for the privilege of being able to do this important work on campus!

-Sarah Baum (she/her) is a Peer Advocate at PARC.
-She is a sophomore intending to major in Computer Science and Psychology.
-Outside of PARC, Sarah participates in Brandeis' co-ed volleyball club and is a tutor at Prospect Hill Kids Club.
-She also enjoys reading and listening to music.
+Sarah (she/her) is a Peer Advocate at PARC.
+She is majoring in Computer Science.
+Outside of PARC, Sarah is involved in Brandeis' co-ed volleyball club.
+She also enjoys reading and listening to music, and going on bike rides!
 Sarah is grateful to have the opportunity to act as a resource for the Brandeis community and she strives to empower and support survivors, in whatever way will benefit them most.

 Eva (she/her) is a peer advocate.
-She is a sophomore planning to major in psychology.
-Outside of PARC she is a member of the Brandeis Mock Trial Team and enjoys volunteering.
+She is majoring in psychology.
+Outside of PARC she enjoys volunteering.
 In her free time she likes to hang out with friends, bake, and draw.
 She is excited to join the PARC team and support persons who have experienced sexual violence in and out of PARC.

-Juan Bordon (he/him) is a peer advocate and a Violence Prevention Educator at PARC.
-He's a sophomore coming all the way from Asuncion, Paraguay majoring in International and Global Studies (IGS).
-Besides that, he is also exploring other areas this year such as Anthropology and Psychology.
-Along with working at PARC, Juan works as an ISSO student ambassador and is helping PARC as an interim Training and Events Coordinator.
+Juan (he/him) is a Peer Advocate, a Violence Prevention Educator, and the Office Coordinator at PARC.
+He's coming all the way from Asuncion, Paraguay majoring in IGS and Psychology.
 Juan also enjoys watching shows when he has some free time or hanging out with friends.
 He is pleased to continue to be a part of the PARC community this semester and looks forward to spreading awareness of sexual assault prevention.
-He speaks English, Spanish, Guarani, and Italiano.

 Si necesitas ayuda, ven a mi horario de oficina por favor.